 The Keystone XL Pipeline, fracking and the Koch brothers came under fire at a rally held in Wichita, Saturday afternoon.
 Activist from Kansas and Oklahoma came to address a crowd of about 75 people although that number changed from hour to hour.

 “The Koch brothers are the two most dangerous people on the planet,” said Earl Hatley, Clean Energy Oklahoma, Native American Indian activist and Sierra Club member, who was one of the speakers Saturday.
-“Those two are
+“Those two are cooking the planet.
+They’re getting filthy rich and that won’t help you when you’re dead.”

 He added they can’t take it with them.